-Also nearby is the Kattegat coast, dotted with windswept, white-sand beaches, just as appealing in winter storms as summer sun.
-You could experience a Scandinavian icon by catching a ferry out to the fjords, too.
+Also nearby is the Kattegat coast, dotted with windswept, white-sand beaches that are just as appealing in winter storms as the summer sun.
+You could also experience a Scandinavian icon by catching a ferry out to the fjords.

 As a pleasing contrast to Jutland’s glut of stunning scenery and highbrow culture, round off your trip by letting your inner child loose at Legoland in Billund – just another reason people in this part of the world are so happy.

 There are benches and tables throughout the botanical garden, some of which are adapted for single-use grilling, so you can also have a picnic in a natural setting.
 Also, look out for tropical houses with exotic subtropical and tropical plant species.